Skip to main content

 Sing Ireland Irish Youth Training Choir performing at the 2022 Business to Arts Awards at the National Concert Hall.
 Sing Ireland are taking part in Round 3 of Business to Arts' Fundraising Fellowship, Ireland programme.
 Photo: Conor McCabe

-The 3st Business to Arts Awards took place on Tuesday 12th September at the National Concert Hall.
-The Awards feature a range of categories that celebrate arts sponsorship, commissioning, philanthropy, staff engagement programmes, corporate social responsibility, access programmes, creative community initiatives, and more.
+Our annual Awards ceremony is a fantastic evening of live entertainment, networking, and celebration.
+It features a range of categories that celebrate arts sponsorship, commissioning, philanthropy, staff engagement programmes, corporate social responsibility, access programmes, creative community initiatives and more.

-The Awards has a total of 12 categories, including nine main categories and three bursaries.
+The Awards has a total of 12 categories, including ten main categories and two bursaries.

 Photographer Barialai Khoshhal, winner of the 2022 Jim McNaughton/TileStyle €10,000 Artist's Bursary with Ger McNaughton, Creative Director of TileStyle and Board Member of Business to Arts